 - Cost: $399 for a DNA test, $4,999 for the wellness program.

 - Reports: Cardiovascular, sleep, diet, fitness, hormones, mood, and immunity-themed reports.

 - Raw data access: The DNA Company only tests for genes included in the reports and does not allow raw data access.

 - Privacy: The DNA Company claims not to sell personal information, but will anonymize genomic data for research, which they may share with their partners.

-- Alternatives: SelfDecode – get truly personalized diet, lifestyle, and supplement recommendations based on an analysis of up to 83 million genetic variants.
+- Alternatives: SelfDecode – get truly personalized diet, lifestyle, and supplement recommendations and in-depth ancestry reports based on an analysis of up to 83 million genetic variants.

 - Ships worldwide.

 - Users cannot upload their preexisting DNA files to get access to reports.